 Sweet’s syndrome (SS) is a rare autoinflammatory condition and neutrophilic dermatosis.
 The most common symptom is skin lesions, but what some people don’t know is that it can cause lots of other symptoms too.
-On rare occasions, it can even be life-threatening, and approximately 15-20% of patients will develop SS secondary to some form of cancer, most commonly, a group of blood disorders called myelodysplastic syndromes (MDS).
+On rare occasions, it can even be life-threatening, and approximately 15-20% of patients will develop SS secondary to some form of cancer, most commonly, a group of blood disorders called myelodysplastic syndromes which can progress to acute myeloid leukaemia.

 Amongst the SS community, those with SS are typically referred to as ‘Sweeties’, and for them, living with SS can be incredibly difficult.
 This is not only due to the symptoms of SS, but to the many obstacles and unexpected challenges that they can face along the way.
 For example, problems associated with a change in appearance, depression, debilitating fatigue, isolation, pain, mobility issues, job loss and financial difficulties, to name but a few.